sami-naeem/ClassAssignments/README.md

 nking- login-information-safe-to-use (StackExchange page discussing Plaid’s security model.
 It notes that banks themselves do not provide API’s to access customer data, which is the raison d’être for Plaid).

+Why is this company exemplary in the FinTech space?
+What are their strengths and weaknesses?

+The company provides an API for their customer data, whereas Banks do not provide an API since there is no financial incentive or regulatory.

+What is the prognosis for this company?
+Where do they expect to be in the future?